Serka-M/Digester-MultiSequencing/README.md

 # Digester-MultiSequencing
-Repository for scripts and resources used for metagenomics of anaerobic digester sludge
+Repository for scripts and resources used for metagenomics of anaerobic digester sludge (and Zymo Mock) using different sequencing approaches.